 However, job searchers must have realistic expectations and a value-added profile that can be used to explain themselves to recruiters.
 If a recruiter isn’t seeking someone with your skills, they won’t prioritize you.
 You may feel rejected due to this, but don’t take it personally.
 Instead, think of it as a part of relationship building or investment with no immediate results and keep going forward.

-Another important tip: To make your profile creative, use an ace social media scheduling tool like RecurPost to simplify all your marketing tasks on LinkedIn.
-With RecurPost’s services, you can schedule LinkedIn posts, tweets, Instagram posts, etc. From the viewpoint of value provision, it is also one of the most eligible Hootsuite alternatives in the market.
+Another important tip: To make your profile creative, use an ace social media scheduling tool like RecurPost to simplify all your marketing tasks on LinkedIn with its LinkedIn post scheduler.
+With RecurPost’s services, you can schedule LinkedIn posts, tweets, Instagram posts, etc. From the viewpoint of value provision, it is also one of the most eligible Napoleoncat alternatives in the market.

 Frequently asked questions